 Finally, I cut the porch supports and glued them in place by bending a small tab to glue to the roof.
 You can use small pieces of dowels for the porch supports, but I think this is easier.

-And that’s how I made the porch for this little house.
-Again, I do hope you choose better colors than I did.
-When (if?)
-I fix these colors I will post some new photos.
+And that's how I made the porch for this little house.
+Again, you can choose better colors than I did.
+But you can still see that it is a creepy little paper house for Halloween.

 Halloween Paper House No. 12 is a simpler house for our next-to-last house.
 It's the Coffin House and it's much more whimsical than these houses - more like the first set of houses I made.
 I think you will like it.
 I figured after the tower houses, a simpler house might be good.